ACTrexler/CISC473_EGDD/CyanEGDD.md

 *Briefly list any and all of the disciplines and learning domains for this subject.*
 Logic
 Discrete Math
-Introducotry Programming (language is irrelevant given it has boolean values)
+Introductory Programming (language is irrelevant given it has boolean values)

 ## Target Audiences